 Here’s How Much Car Insurance Drivers Need in Oklahoma:

 If you lease or finance your car, you may be required to carry coverage types that are not mandatory under Oklahoma law.
-Lenders usually require comprehensive and collision insurance.
+Lenders or lessors usually require comprehensive and collision insurance.
 Collision insurance covers repairs to your car when you hit another car or object.
 If the damage to your vehicle was caused by something other than a collision—like a natural disaster, vandalism, falling objects, or animals—it is most likely covered by comprehensive insurance.
-You might also have to get gap insurance, which covers the difference between what you owe on your loan and what the vehicle is worth at the time of a total loss.
+Lenders may also require gap insurance, which covers the difference between what you owe on your loan or lease and what the vehicle is worth if it has been stolen or totaled.

 Two points will increase a driver’s insurance costs by roughly 20% to 100%, depending on the state, insurance company and type of violation.
 Two points are assigned for relatively minor traffic violations, like driving at night with no headlights or making an illegal U-turn.
 Two points might even be the minimum number of points you can get, depending on where you live.
 Some states assign points by a factor of two, skipping odd numbers in their points system.
 The specific cost increase will vary depending on the driver’s insurance company and home state – insurance companies don’t count license points specifically, so a driver can’t be sure how much their insurance company will charge them for the violation.… read full answer